kuzzleio/documentation/src/sdk-reference/js/6/index/list/index.md

 # list

-Get the complete list of data indexes handled by Kuzzle.
+Returns the complete list of data indexes.

 ## Arguments